-FCS 209 NUTRITION
+FCS 209 NUTRITION Three credit hours

 A study of the role of nutrition in enhancing the life and health of individuals.
 Covers basic concepts in nutrition such as functions of nutrients in the body, weight control, and controversies in the field of nutrition.
 Offered only through Lifelong Learning.
 (Also listed under HPE 210W.)